Sharp inverse statements for kernel interpolation: Discussion

-We continue with a remark on the considered kernels, i.e.\ RBF kernels that satisfy Eq.~\eqref{eq:fourier_decay}: The reason for the one-to-one correspondence between smoothness and approximation rates as elaborated after \Cref{th:inverse_statement_generalized} is that the lower and upper bound on the Fourier transform within Eq.~\eqref{eq:fourier_decay} coincide: The upper bound on the Fourier decay usually yields the error estimates (via the fill distance), i.e.\ the direct statements, while the lower bound on the Fourier decay yields stability estimates (via the separation distance) which are required for the inverse statements \cite{schaback2002inverse, schaback1995error}.
+We continue with a remark on the sharpness of the inverse statements, which allowed to conclude the one-to-one correspondence between smoothness and approximation rates as elaborated after \Cref{th:inverse_statement_generalized}: We considered continuous kernels satisfying a norm-equivalence $\ns \asymp H^\tau(\Omega$ for some $\tau > d/2$, which allowed to make use of stability statements which were originally derived for RBF kernels, see \Cref{th:stability_statement}.
+Such RBF kernels are usually characterized with help of the decay of their Fourier transform, i.e.\ Eq.~\eqref{eq:fourier_decay}: The upper bound on the Fourier decay usually yields the error estimates (via the fill distance), i.e.\ the direct statements, while the lower bound on the Fourier decay yields stability estimates (via the separation distance) which are required for the inverse statements \cite{schaback2002inverse, schaback1995error}.
 In case of a gap between the lower and upper bound, i.e.